nolanlawson/AppTracker/README.txt

-Who needs home screen icons?
-This widget automatically updates a list of your favorite apps, with three sortings to choose from: Recent, Most Used, and Time Decay.
+App Tracker Premium is a license for App Tracker Free.
+You still need the free version installed for it to work.

-Page through a list of your recently launched apps, or fill up a whole 16x16 screen with your favorites!
-Lots of combinations.
+App Tracker is a widget that tracks your most recent and most used apps.

-Try the free version first!
+Page through your recent app history, or fill up a 16x16 screen with your top apps!
+Lots of combinations in the premium version.